Khusheyy/Khusheyy/README.md

 # hey im khushi

-a 2nd year cse student exploring AI and ML every day. i write about blogs on cool stuffs like tech, space, physics and ideas that inspire me.
+a 2nd year cse student exploring AI and ML every day.  <br>
+i write about blogs on cool stuffs like tech, space, physics and ideas that inspire me.

 ## what i do